BurakMert/B12/README.md

 Each FlightApiResponseModel has data which constructs FlightDataModel.
 Each flight data has multiple routes as RouteModel which has lat_from, lng_from, lat_to, long_to.
 Each RouteModel may contain multiple RouteDistanceModel.
 Each RouteDistanceModel have a distance calculated from lat,lngs of from,to and a price for that route.
 Dollars_per_km is calculated from price and total distances of all RouteModels of a RouteDistanceModel.
 Script returns best dollars_per_km for selected Route and the Route that leads to best dollars_per_km as well.
+You can run the script as follows:
+*	python main.py --from London --to Paris